-- c.
-Placing agricultural conservation easements on an equivalent number of prime soil acres adjacent to or surrounding the project site. - d.
-Locating the project in a wellhead protection area for the purpose or removing agricultural uses from high risk recharge areas. - 7.
-Decommissioning A decommissioning plan shall be required to ensure that facilities are properly removed after their useful life. - a.
+- 7. Decommissioning A decommissioning plan shall be required to ensure that facilities are properly removed after their useful life. - a.
 Decommissioning of the system must occur in the event the project is not in use for 12 consecutive months. - b.
-The plan shall include provisions for removal of all structures and foundations, restoration of soil and vegetation and assurances that financial resources will be available to fully decommission the site.
+The plan shall include provisions for removal of all structures and foundations, restoration of soil and vegetation and assurances that financial resources will be available to fully decommission the site. - c.

-- c.
 Disposal of structures and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance. - d.
 Model Community may require the posting of a bond, letter of credit or the establishment of an escrow account to ensure proper decommissioning. - B. Community-Scale Solar Model Community permits the development of community-scale solar, subject to the following standards and requirements: - 1.
 Rooftop gardens permitted Rooftop community systems are permitted in all districts where buildings are permitted. - 2.
-Community-scale uses Ground-mount community solar energy systems must cover no more than ten acres (project boundaries), and are a permitted use in industrial and agricultural districts, and permitted with standards or conditional in all other non-residential districts.
-Ground-mount solar developments covering more than ten acres shall be considered large-scale solar. - Dimensional standards All structures must comply with setback and height, standards for the district in which the system is located. - 4.
-Other standards Ground-mount systems must comply with all required standards for structures in the district in which the system is located. - C. Large-Scale Solar Ground-mount solar energy arrays that are the primary use on the lot, designed for providing energy to off-site uses or export to the wholesale market, are permitted under the following standards: - Conditional use permit Solar farms are conditional uses in agricultural districts, industrial districts, shoreland and floodplain overlay districts, airport safety zones subject to A.1.5 of this ordinance, and in the landfill/brownfield overlay district for sites that have completed remediation.
+Community-scale uses Ground-mounted community solar energy systems must cover no more than ten acres (project boundaries), and are a permitted use in industrial and agricultural districts, and permitted with standards or conditional in all other non-residential districts.
+Ground-mounted solar developments covering more than ten acres shall be considered large-scale solar. - 3.
+Dimensional standards All structures must comply with setback and height, standards for the district in which the system is located. - 4.
+Other standards Ground-mounted systems must comply with all required standards for structures in the district in which the system is located. - C. Large-Scale Solar Ground-mounted solar energy arrays that are the principal use on the lot, designed for providing energy to off-site uses or export to the wholesale market, are permitted under the following standards: - Conditional use permit Solar farms are conditional uses in agricultural districts, industrial districts, shoreland and floodplain overlay districts, airport safety zones subject to A.1.5 of this ordinance, and in the landfill/brownfield overlay district for sites that have completed remediation.